-Start to slowly roll, you should still be off center of your main target area so that way you can ease your way into/onto that spot.
+Start to slowly roll, you should still be off center of your main target area.
+Hence, you will ease your way into/onto the target spot.

-Ease into the main target area and hold for 10-20 seconds, you will feel pressure, but it should not be “bad” pain.
+Ease onto the main target area and hold for 10-20 seconds, you will feel pressure, but it should not be “bad” pain.

 Iliotibial (IT) exercise

-You will now support your upper body with your hands (some prefer knuckles).
-When you start to roll, make sure your are rolling from above the knee to your hip bone.
+You will now support your upper body with your hands.
+When you start to roll, roll from above the knee to your hip bone.

-Probably my favorite exercise to foam roll is for my calves.
-Simply sit down on your mat and extend one of your legs forward over the foam roller.
-The other leg should be positioned with your knee bent and foot firmly on the mat or crossed over your other leg (pictured below).
+Sit down on your mat.
+Then, extend one of your legs forward over the foam roller.
+The other leg should be positioned with your knee bent, and foot firmly on the mat or crossed over your other leg.

-Your hands will be positioned behind you to the side, and prop yourself up so that your gluts are off of the ground.
-As you are doing these exercises and rolling make sure you are focusing on your tight areas.
-Remember, know your body and don't just go through the motions, have purpose.
+Your hands will be positioned behind you to the side.
+Now, prop yourself, so that your gluts are off of the ground.
+As you are doing these exercises and rolling, make sure you are focusing on your tight areas.

 Slow down as you roll over the knots/trigger spots.
 Roll each leg for 1 minute.
-With the calves, make sure your hands are positioned to support you because you should be rolling from your ankle to just behind the knee area or slightly below.
+With calves, make sure your hands are positioned for support.
+Roll from your ankle to just behind the knee area or slightly below.

-Positioning is crucial to foam rolling correctly, so practice your form.
+Positioning is crucial to foam rolling correctly, practice your form.

 Hamstring Exercise (see photo below)

 Foam rolling the hamstring is similar to the calves as far as positioning is concerned.
-You should start by siting on the mat with one leg extended over-top the foam roller, however the roller should be up behind your upper leg (or hamstring).
+Start by siting on the mat with one leg extended over-top the foam roller.
+The foam roller should be up behind your upper leg (or hamstring).

-Again hand positioning is key here to be able to support your body to properly roll the entirety of your hamstring.
-You should be rolling from the bend in the knee, to the lower portion of your gluts.
-I spend roughly 1 minute per exercise depending on severity of my stiffness/workout.
+Pay attention once again to hand positioning.
+Furthermore, your hands should be supporting your body to properly roll the entirety of your hamstring.
+Roll from the bend in the knee, to the lower portion of your gluts.

 Upper Back (see photo below)